Certora/soroban-amm-contest-prep/CONTEST.md

   - For FV contest questions, use the relevant community verification channel in Discord.
 - **Certora folder**:
   - Certora infrastructure is made up of 5 folders listed below.
     - `fees_collector/confs`: configuration files for the tool.
-One per rust file in scope is provided.
+One example file is provided.
 More can be added if needed.
     - `fees_collector/src/certora_specs`: any specs you write should go here.
-One per rust file in scope is provided.
+You can add as many files are needed.
     - `fees_collector/src/certora_specs/summaries`: functions that need to be summarized for verification.
     - `fees_collector/src/certora_specs/mocks`: mock implementations needed for verification.
     - `fees_collector/mutations`: mutants folder which will be used to evaluate specs.
 - **Compiling**:
-  - All the changes you need to make should be in `fees_collector`.
   - To compile you code, run `just build` from the `fees_collector` directory.
-  - To run the prover with some conf file do the following:
+  - To run the prover with some `conf` file do the following:
   ```
   cd confs
   certoraSorobanProver FILENAME.conf